swiss-territorial-data-lab/proj-dolines/README.md

 python scripts/merge_dem_over_aoi.py <config file>
 ```

 A buffer around the area of interest was applied to avoid edge effects.
 The buffer size, and therefore the number of downloaded tiles, depends on the chosen method.
+Hence, these scripts are to be run for each method.

 ### Vector layers